Renji-XD/texthooker-ui/README.md

 ## Available Settings

-Following Section contains the Settings you can configure.
+The following section contains explanations and details on the settings you can configure.
+The settings can be accessed by clicking on the gear at the top right corner.

 <details style="cursor: pointer;">
     <summary>Settings List</summary>

-- Window Title: Lets you set the current Document Title which you e. g. can use with yomichan to tag your created cards
+- `Window Title`: Lets you set the current Document Title.
+This can be used with Yomichan to tag your created cards.
-- WebSocket: URL of the WebSocket to which you want to connect
+- `WebSocket`: URL of the WebSocket to which you want to connect.
-- Font Size: Number of px for the Font Size
+- `Font Size`: The font size, in number of pixels.
-- Online Font: Lets you select a Font from a predefined Selection (requires Online Connection in order to work)
+- `Online Font`: Lets you select a font from a predefined selection.
+This requires an online connection in order to work.
-- AFK Timer (s): Seconds after which the timer will automatically pause without Page Interaction (No new Line, Text Selection, Pointer Move)
+- `AFK Timer (s)`: Number of seconds after which the timer will automatically pause without page interaction (no new line, text selection, or pointer move).
-- Adjust Timer after AFK: If enabled with subtract the configured AFK Timer (s) value in case Timer was paused due to idle
+- `Adjust Timer after AFK`: If enabled, the timer will be subtracted by the configured `AFK Timer (s)` value whenever the timer was paused due to no page interaction.
-- Enable external Clipboard Monitor: If enabled will handle Lines pasted by Extensions like "Clipboard Inserter" or "lap-clipboard-inserter"
+- `Enable external Clipboard Monitor`: If enabled, this will allow the texthooker page to handle Lines pasted by extensions like "Clipboard Inserter" or "lap-clipboard-inserter".
-- Store Stats persistently: If enabled will store Time value etc. in your local Browser Storage so that it will be available after tab reloads etc.
+- `Store Stats persistently`: If enabled, the stats (time value, etc.) will be stored in your local browser storage.
+This means the stats will be available after tab reloads, etc.
-- Store Notes persistently: If enabled will store Notes in your local Browser Storage so that they will be available after tab reloads etc.
+- `Store Notes persistently`: If enabled, the text within the notes section will be stored in your local browser storage.
-- Store Lines persistently: If enabled will store received/pasted Lines etc. in your local Browser Storage so that they will be available after tab reloads etc.
+- `Store Lines persistently`: If enabled, the inserted/pasted lines will be stored in your local browser storage.
-- Store Action History persistently: If enabled will store revertible Actions etc. in your local Browser Storage so that they will be available after tab reloads etc.
+- `Store Action History persistently`: If enabled, the [revertible actions](#what-is-covered-by-undo-last-action) will be stored in your local browser storage.
-- Enable Paste: If enabled will allow to manually paste new Lines to the Page
+- `Enable Paste`: If enabled, this will allow the user to manually paste new lines to the texthooker page (i.e. with ctrl+v).
-- Flash on missed Line: If enabled will show a short page flash in case your Timer is paused and you received/pasted new Lines which were therefore ignored
+- `Flash on missed Line`: If enabled, the page will flash every time a line is inserted/pasted *if your timer is paused*.
+These lines will be ignored from stats collection.
-- Allow new Line during Pause: If enabled will allow to receive/paste new Lines even with paused Timer
+- `Allow new Line during Pause`: If enabled, this will allow the page to insert/paste new lines even with a paused timer.
-- Autostart Timer during Pause: If enabled will automatically start the timer when it is paused and new Lines were received/pasted
+- `Autostart Timer during Pause`: If enabled, the time will automatically re-start if it was paused and new lines were inserted/pasted.
-- Prevent Last Line Duplicate: If enabled will prevent the insertion/pasting of a Line if the text is equal to the last Line
+- `Prevent Last Line Duplicate`: If enabled, this will prevent the insertion/pasting of a line if the text is equal to the last line.
-- Prevent Global Duplicate: If enabled will prevent the insertion/pasting of a Line if the text line already exists in any other Line
+- `Prevent Global Duplicate`: This is the same as the above, except the line is checked against the entire document, and will not be inserted/pasted if it is found anywhere within the document.
-- Display Text vertically: If enabled will display Lines vertically instead horizontally
+- `Display Text vertically`: If enabled, the lines will be displayed vertically instead horizontally.
-- Reverse Line Order: If enabled new Lines will be appended on top (horizonal mode) / left (vertical mode) instead of bottom/right
+- `Reverse Line Order`: If enabled, the new lines will be appended on top (horizontal mode) / left (vertical mode) instead of bottom / right respectively.
-- Preserve Whitespace: If enabled will preserve Whitespace like new line characters inside Text instead of printing out a single Line etc.
+- `Preserve Whitespace`: If enabled, whitespace (such as spaces, new line characters, etc.) will preserved.
+TODO
-- Remove all Whitespace: If enabled all Whitespace (e. g. space, new Line characters, tab character etc.) will be removed from Lines before inserting them
+- `Remove all Whitespace`: If enabled, all whitespace will be removed from the lines before they are inserted into the page.
-- Show Timer: If enabled will display the current passed (active) time on the Page in the header
+- `Show Timer`: If enabled, the page will display the current passed (active) time in the header.
-- Show Speed: If enabled will display the current characters per hour in the header
+- `Show Speed`: If enabled, the page will display the current characters per hour in the header.
-- Show Character Count: If enabled will display the current number  of displayed characters on the Page in the header
+- `Show Character Count`: If enabled, the page will display the current number of displayed characters within the page.
-- Show Line Count: If enabled will display the current number  of inserted lines on the Page in the header
+- `Show Line Count`: If enabled, the page will display the current number of inserted lines within the page.
-- Blur Stats: If enabled will blue the displayed stats (unblur on hover)
+- `Blur Stats`: If enabled, the displayed stats will be blurred.
+These stats are unblurred on hover.
-- Custom CSS: Lets you insert custom CSS rules to customize the Page further
+- `Custom CSS`: Lets you insert custom CSS rules to customize the page further.

 </details>